Cheddlar/ChedLog/README.md

 - **Instant Token Display**: Instantly see all your logged-in tokens, complete with usernames if they're valid.
 - **Quick Copy**: Easily copy any token to your clipboard by specifying the number next to it.

 No more hassle, no more digging through files, or Browser Tools.
-With ChedLog, your Discord tokens are just a click away.
+With ChedLog, your Discord tokens are just a few clicks away.
 Get ready to experience Discord like never before!